-Child-friendly neighbourhoods as a concept is about creating safe residential streets that supports active travel short trips within and between neighbourhoods and centres.
-It is about encouraging social interactions, designing streets where pedestrians, cyclists and vehicles co-exist safely, and reducing unnecessary 'rat running' on local streets.
+Child-friendly neighbourhoods is not just about children, but creating safe residential streets for everyone, especially the vulnerable.
+It is about encouraging active travel between neighbourhoods and centres.
+It is about encouraging social interactions, designing streets so that people can walk, cycle and drive safely and vehicles co-exist safely and reducing unnecessary 'rat running' on local streets.

-Potential improvements: trees and vegetation, lighting and visibility, pedestrian crossings, traffic calming including adjusting speed limits, safe local connections with existing cycle paths and lanes, altering the local traffic network to create public spaces including one-way streets.
+Potential improvements: trees28 and vegetation, lighting and visibility, pedestrian crossings, traffic calming, including adjusting speed limits, safe local connections with existing cycle paths and lanes, altering the local traffic network to create public spaces, including one-way streets.